 Do you spend too much time browsing audio records looking for a key insight?
 Have you ever wished you could make a deep analysis of the best wording to close a sale?
 Ever wonder how programmable communication & speech to text could help increase the value of your voice channels?

-This article will discuss how Wazo Enterprise Programmable Communication could increase the value of voice channels.
+This article will discuss how Wazo Enterprise Unified Communication could increase the value of voice channels.
 More precisely, we will investigate the use of speech to text service.
 But you could use any service that can transform, analyze, and enrich your voice channels.

 Deploy Speech To Text to enrich your voice channels

 ASR (Automatic Speech Recognition), STT (Speech To Text) or speak engines all refer to the same technology.
 The aim is to be able to transform voice, stream or file, to a text.
 Text remains the best medium to leverage modern technologies such as AI, indexing, and searching.

 Imagine you could provide accessibility features within your application.
 For example, a phone call being transcript in real time.
 A partially deaf person could read what the speaker is saying and answer it by typing.
 The other person being read the answers by a vocal synthesis (Text To Speech) service.
 You could bring an inclusive and smooth communication experience to all users.

 Imagine having not only audio files, but full call center conversation transcripts injected in the related Salesforce chatter thread.
 You would be able to search and analyze with precision whatever you want.
 Making advanced linguistic-based statistics or easing legal matter process.
 Creating a brand new definition of operational efficiency.

 Another example.
 You are receiving too many vocal messages and don’t have time to deal with it.
 You could receive it transcribed in a Slack or Microsoft Teams channel, an e-Mail or even SMS.
 Enabling your people to gauge its value and take quick actions.
 Increasing your team collaboration and productivity.